4. StateArray#

 Parameters:

-• epoch (EpochArray) – Epoch for which the state vector isa defined.
+• epoch (EpochArray) – Epoch for which the state vector is defined (time tag of this state).

 Notes